Online Safety Policy

 • Activities consolidate learning and contribute to learners’ wider skills development.
 Further relevant reading and development opportunities are signposted.

-• Learner work is assessed by tutors and assessors detailed feedback provided.
+• Learner work is assessed by tutors and assessors with detailed feedback provided.

 • Learners are guided by tutors and assessors to the right learning resources to improve their work.